Kevin Yauy: “Successfully communicating with both worlds”

-On February 13, Kevin Yauy, a geneticist and artificial intelligence specialist at Montpellier University Hospital and the UM, won a NextGen Leaders in Healthcare trophy for his DocSimulator training program.
-The prize is awarded to ten talented individuals working to shape the future of our healthcare system.
-We set down the camera on the forecourt of the Faculty of Medicine to talk about his career, which is as committed to helping patients with rare diseases as it is to his health students.
-Meet him!
+On February 13, Kevin Yauy, a geneticist and artificial intelligence specialist at Montpellier University Hospital and the University of Montpellier, won a NextGen Leaders in Health award for his DocSimulator training program.
+This award recognizes ten talented individuals who are working to shape the future of our healthcare system.
+We set up our camera on the steps of the Faculty of Medicine to talk about his career, which is as committed to patients with rare diseases as it is to his health students.
+Let's meet him!

 Name?